reps-ai/reps-ai-dashboard-backend/documentation/api_layer_documentation.md

 - `GET /calls/upcoming`: Get upcoming scheduled calls
 - `POST /calls/{call_id}/transcript`: Upload a call transcript

+The below "Common issues" sections acts as a proactive approach to troubleshooting and not something that exists in the codebase.
 Common issues:
 - Status transition validation in `app/routes/calls/endpoints.py`
 - Scheduling conflicts in `app/routes/calls/scheduling.py`